tolauwae/phd-thesis/src/foundations/foundations.typ

 ))
 }

-The four debuggers allow us to introduce different aspects of our formal framework step by step.
+#note[While heavy in formal aspects, this chapter serves as a---hopefully somewhat gentle---introduction into the formal foundations of this dissertation.]The four debuggers allow us to introduce different aspects of our formal framework step by step.
 The semantics in this chapter, are blueprints for the more complex semantics we discuss later in this dissertation.
 They also serve to illustrate the general correctness criteria we define for our debuggers.